iuryt/ocean_gyre_tank/README.md

 ## How to generate the initial conditions and forcing

-In `notebooks` there is a file called `init.ipynb` that creates the bathymetry and wind forcing.
+In `notebooks` there is a file called `Init.ipynb` that creates the bathymetry and wind forcing.
 The data will be saved to `input` folder.
 You may have to change the grid spacing in `input/data` or number of points in `code/SIZE.h` if you change the code on the notebooks.

 ## How to configure the experiment